Radicle Roots Farm

-Our growing practices stem from the belief that healthy soils grow healthy food.
-We are committed to using only organic practices, meaning we never use any synthetic fertilizers, herbicides or pesticides.
-Most of the work on the farm is done by hand or by using appropriate technology like our precision Jang seeder and Quick Cut Greens Harvester.
-Growing vegetables in Central Oregon is extremely rewarding, but as any local knows comes with its challenges due to our short growing season and unexpected summer frosts.
-To help extend our growing season we use row covers to give our transplants a head start and we grow tender crops such as tomatoes, peppers and cucumbers in unheated greenhouses.
+We believe that healthy soils grow healthy food so we use growing practices that support this.
+We are committed to using only organic practices, meaning we never use any synthetic fertilizers, herbicides, or pesticides.
+Most of the work on the farm is done by hand or by using appropriate technology, like our paper pot transplanter or Quick Cut Greens Harvester.
+We use unheated greenhouse to extend our growing season.